Swedish Academy: Members

-Academy members Karl Ragnar Gierow and Henry Olsson with the Swedish king Gustav VI, 1966.
+Academy members Karl Ragnar Gierow and Henry Olsson with the Swedish king Gustav VI Adolf, 1966.

 The newly elected members Sten Lindroth and Artur Lundkvist at the Swedish Academy in 1968.

 Members are elected by a secret ballot in the Academy and before the result is made public it must be submitted to the Academy's Patron, the King of Sweden, for his approval.
 Members of the Academy include writers, linguists, literary scholars, historians and a prominent jurist.
 Initially writers were in the minority in the Academy, but during the twentieth century the number of writers grew to represent more than half of The Eighteen.
 The Swedish Academy has a long history of being a heavily male-dominated institution, but the Academy has recently moved towards better equality.
 Since 20 December 2019 one third of the chairs belong to female Academy members.

 Prior to 2018 it was not possible for members of the academy to resign; membership was for life, although the academy could decide to exclude members.
 This happened twice to Gustaf Mauritz Armfelt, who was excluded in 1794, re-elected in 1805 and excluded again in 1811.
 In 1989, members Kerstin Ekman and Lars Gyllensten chose to stop participating in the meetings of the academy, over its refusal to express support for Salman Rushdie when Ayatollah Khomeini condemned him to death for The Satanic Verses, shortly after a third member, Werner Aspenström, also stopped participating in the meetings for unspecified reasons.
 In 2005, Knut Ahnlund made the same decision, as a protest against the choice of Elfriede Jelinek as Nobel laureate for 2004, calling her work "unenjoyable, violent pornography", and stating that awarding her the prize had "caused irreparable harm to the value of the award for the foreseeable future".
 On 25 November 2017, Lotta Lotass said in an interview that she had not participated in the meetings of the academy for more than two years and did not consider herself a member any more.